mapr-demos/mapr-db-hive-connector-sample/doc/tutorials/001-hive-connector-cli.md

 TBLPROPERTIES("maprdb.table.name" = "/primitive_types","maprdb.column.id" = "id");
 ```

->To see how to do this operation using Hive connector from Java click the [link](doc/tutorials/002-hive-connector-java.md#creating-tables)
+>To see how to do this operation using Hive connector from Java click the [link](002-hive-connector-java.md#creating-tables)

 ### Showing all tables in the database
 This section describes how we can get the list of all tables using Hive CLI:

 ```
-hive> hive> show tables;
+hive> show tables;
 primitive_types
 ```

->To see how to do this operation using Hive connector from Java click the [link](doc/tutorials/002-hive-connector-java.md#showing-all-tables-in-the-database)
+>To see how to do this operation using Hive connector from Java click the [link](002-hive-connector-java.md#showing-all-tables-in-the-database)

 ### Loading data to MapR DB using the Hive connector